clarkfitzg/rddlist/README.md

 xrdd <- rddlist(sc, x)
 ```

-`xrdd` is an object in the local R session which references the actual data
+`xrdd` is an object in the local R session referencing the actual data
 residing in Spark.
 Collecting deserializes the object from Spark into local R.